renderedtext/semaphore-docs-new/source/docs/caching-between-builds.md

 is selected in Project Settings.

 If we are not caching packages of your favourite language, please [let us know](/support) how you are using them and we will expand our system.

+## Caching speed

+Semaphore uses cache to keep the installed application dependencies across the builds and to make your builds faster.
+The cache is shared among the builds of the same project and it is copied for each job during the system setup and at the end of the build, the cache is saved back to the central cache repository.

+However, caching is not instant, which means it takes some time to propagate changes throughout the infrastructure.
+If the next build or deployment runs shortly after the current one, the cache might not reflect the latest changes.
+This is why it is not recommended to use cache for files that change often or which need to be up-to-date all the time.
+If builds generate files which are needed immediately after the build, or files that need to be accessible after the build, the best approach currently is to use some external storage, an S3 bucket for example.